 - Know what you can afford: Debt can be hard to get out from under.
 There is a college debt epidemic and it’s crushing families all over the country.
 Many schools offer scholarships, grants, and financial aid packages that can help with epic tuition costs.
 Take into account what your kid is considering as a career, and weigh that salary potential against what paying the loans back looks like.
 School websites have a tuition calculator on their site, and it’s highly encouraged to use it so you can figure out if that school or program is even doable financially.

-About Trade Schools
+About A Trade School Education

 Parents, there are so many benefits to having a kid interested in going into a trade.